 2. 4k Blu-ray Disc

-Season 1 of Game of Thrones was released to Ultra HD Blu-ray Disc last summer and is a huge improvement from the original Blu-ray Disc releases.
-What’s more, HDR (High Dynamic Range) adds color depth not possible before in home media.
-And, like 1080p Blu-ray editions the episodes feature Dolby Atmos/Dolby TrueHD 7.1 audio for an immersive audio experience.
-Best viewed on a 4k Ultra HD with High Dynamic Range (HDR10) and sound bar that supports Dolby Atmos.
+Season 1 and Season 2 of Game of Thrones were released to Ultra HD Blu-ray Disc and Game of Thrones: The Complete Series arrives on 4k Blu-ray in the fall 2020.
+The 4k presentations on disc are huge improvements from the original Blu-ray Disc releases.
+What’s more, High Dynamic Range (delivered via Dolby Vision/HDR10) adds color depth not possible before in home media.
+As far as audio, the 4k Blu-ray editions (as well as 1080p Blu-ray) feature Dolby Atmos/Dolby TrueHD 7.1 audio for an immersive audio experience.
+Best viewed on a 4k Ultra HD with HDR support and a sound bar that supports Dolby Atmos.

 OK so not everyone got to see “The Watchers on the Wall” and “The Children” (Episodes 9 & 10 of Season 4) at IMAX, but this was truly the best way to watch Game of Thrones.
 Maybe someday the theater will have another limited showing, but you might not hold your breath.